-They may not want to touch for example, the door handle.
-Not just because someone touched it before them, but they are concerned about what the person 1 may have touched before the door handle and person 2 who touched it before them and so forth.
+They may not want to touch, for example, the door handle.
+Not just because someone touched it before them, but they are concerned about what person one may have touched before the door handle, person two who touched it before them, and so forth.

 Compulsions can be obvious to see.
 We call these overt compulsions.
 But someone can also suffer from hidden compulsions.
-These are not visible to another person as they take place in the person’s mind.
+These are not visible to another person as they occur in the person’s mind.
 They are mental compulsions, and we call these covert compulsions.

 I have found people can miss getting the diagnosis they need if they have covert compulsions hidden from view.